 Ethiopia has put in place a Disaster Risk Management Policy and Disaster Risk Management-Strategic Programme and Investment Framework which are the main documents that guide the disaster risk management endeavours of the country.
 The two documents are based on the Hyogo and Sendai frameworks for Disaster Risk Reduction, international agreemnts taht have been signed by the Government of Ethiopia.
 Ethiopia also adopted the National Climate Policy-Climate Resilient Green Economy (CRGE).
 Ethiopia was the first Least Developed Country to submit its intended National Determined Contribution (INDC) to the UNFCCC.

-Partners for Resilience Ethiopia Programme aimt at building resilience of vulnerable communities to crises in the face of climate change and environmental degradation, enabling sustainable inclusive economic growth.
+The Ethiopia programme aims at building resilience of vulnerable communities to crises in the face of climate change and environmental degradation, enabling sustainable inclusive economic growth.

 The programme focusses on three domains: policy, practice and investment.
 PfR addresses critical challenges through seven trajectories, led by the consortium members based on their experience and expertise.
 The trajectories include: integration of IRM in regional strategies; scale up of IRM solutions to sustainable water resources management and utilization; promotion and scale up of proper agricultural, rangeland and livestock management practices; promotion of Community Managed Disaster Risk Reduction (CMDRR); mainstreaming IRM in ongoing development programmes; promote community access to climate fund; promotion of responsible foreign investment.